tciuro/NanoStore/README.md

     // Don't forget that some objects could be lingering in memory.
 Force a save.
     [nanoStore saveStoreAndReturnError:nil];

-*Note:
+### Note
 	If you set the saveInterval value to anything other one, keep in mind that some objects may still be left unsaved after being added or modified.
-To make sure they're saved properly, call - (BOOL)saveStoreAndReturnError:(out NSError **)outError .
+To make sure they're saved properly, call:

+	- (BOOL)saveStoreAndReturnError:(out NSError **)outError .

 	Choosing a good saveInterval value is more art than science.
 While testing NanoStore using a medium-sized dictionary (iTunes' MP3 dictionary) setting saveInterval to 1000 resulted in the best performance.
-You may want to test with different numbers and fine-tune it for your data set.*
+You may want to test with different numbers and fine-tune it for your data set.

-**Warning:
+### Warning
-Setting saveInterval to a large number could result in decreased performance because SQLite's would have to spend more time reading the journal file and writing the changes to the database.**
+	Setting saveInterval to a large number could result in decreased performance because SQLite's would have to spend more time reading the journal file and writing the changes to the database.

 # Need more help?